isaqueDaSilva/S-SocialMedia/README.md

 > Note: Before running the project, read and understand the code flow to ensure a better experience with the application.

-## Example of Use

-Use S-SocialMedia to communicate with friends quickly and efficiently, regardless of distance.
+## 📌 Next Steps

+- 🌠 Implement users profile picture.

+- 🧑‍🤝‍🧑 Enable Group conversation.

+- 🔒 Encrypty end-to-end message exchange between users.

-## Contribution
+## 🤝 Contribution

-If you would like to contribute with improvements or new features, feel free to open a Pull Request or report issues in the Issues section.
+Feel free to submit pull requests or report issues! 😊

-## License
+## 📜 License

-This project is under the MIT license.
+This project is licensed under the MIT License.
+For more details, see the LICENSE file.

+**📌 Developed with ❤️ and Swift!**